Wiki · Individual Player · Last reviewed June 24, 2026

 Jakub Pachocki

-Jakub Pachocki is OpenAI's chief scientist, a former director of research at OpenAI, and a central technical operator behind GPT-4, OpenAI Five, large-scale reinforcement learning, deep-learning optimization, and the company's reasoning-model direction.
+Jakub Pachocki is OpenAI's chief scientist, a former director of research, and a central technical operator behind GPT-4, OpenAI Five, large-scale reinforcement learning, deep-learning optimization, OpenAI's o-series reasoning work, and the company's public push toward automated AI research.

 Snapshot